Avoid the Costs of Litigation and Mediate Now!

 Mediation is a voluntary process.
 A neutral third party guides you through negotiations to reach agreements that result in a written memorandum of understanding (MOU) tailored to your situation.
 The (MOU) is a written document of your decisions, agreements and intentions.
-Each party may take the (MOU) to their respective attorneys for review or the parties can have the MOU filed directly with the court.
 The MOU becomes legal and binding once it is signed and filed with the court.

 The entire mediation process can be completed in a matter of weeks or months.
 Mediation sessions usually last 1 - 2 hours.
 The number of sessions needed depends upon the number of issues to be resolved and how successful the parties are in their negotiations.
 Mediation is a flexible process that you control and that is structured around your needs.
 The mediator acts as a facilitator helping you to reach agreement on key issues.